Why Bond for Study Abroad?

 Jobs and Internships

 There are resources on campus (Career Development Centre) and off campus (including www.Seek.com.au and www.GoldCoast.com.au ) for finding jobs or unpaid jobs (internships) whilst studying on the Gold Coast.
-There are many jobs in hospitality (restaurant, cafe, bar etc) on the Gold Coast so if you have experience in these, you will likely find part time work.
+There are many jobs in hospitality (restaurant, cafe, bar etc) on the Gold Coast so if you have experience in these, you may be able to find part time work.
+However, be aware that many employers are reluctant to hire students on short term visas.

 Each application is assessed on an individual basis, however, Bond generally requires a cumulative GPA of 2.3 and above to gain entry as a Study Abroad student.
 Any GPA below 2.3 won’t be considered.